saltstack/libnacl/doc/topics/secret.rst

 and decryption of messages.
 One of the classic examples from history of secret key, or symmetric, encryption is the Enigma machine.

-The SecretBox class in libnacl.secret makes this type of encryption very easy to execute:
+The SecretBoxEasy class in libnacl.secret_easy makes this type of encryption very easy to execute:

 .. code-block:: python